DeepakAkkara/COVID-19-Severity-Analysis/README.md

 We hope that this increase in information will drive progress toward ending the pandemic.

 ### **Challenges: Unsupervised Portion**
 One of our biggest challenges is that our dataset is very small and only has a little over 100 rows.
 We were unable to find larger datasets with de-identified patient data for free.
-Since we are interested in feature selection in order to determine which factors have the highest impact on COVID-19 outcomes, projecting our feature set onto a new basis using PCA may be unviable, so we will need to find an alternative method for dimensionality reduction that allows us to select the most important original features.
-We attempted to use a correlation matrix to identify the most heavily correlated features to eliminate, but the results were weaker than expected, potentially due to the one-hot encoded features.
-The one-hot encoding also made some of our initial methods, like a heatmap visualization, difficult to interpret.
+Since we are interested in feature selection in order to determine which factors have the highest impact on COVID-19 outcomes, projecting our feature set onto a new basis using PCA may be unviable, so we needed to find alternative methods for dimensionality reduction that allow us to select the most important original features.

 ## **References**
 - A. I. F. AI, “COVID-19 Open Research Dataset Challenge (CORD-19),” Kaggle, 28-Sep-2020.
 [Online].
 Available: https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge/tasks?taskId=558.
 [Accessed: 02-Oct-2020].